Five critical problems in Green Supply Chain Projects

 - Millions of dollars of costs.

-- Thousands of man-hours of procurement effort and costs.
+- Thousands of man-hours of green supply chain project time.